 LingoChecks were in LingoHub right from the start.
-They are an easy way to do sanity checks and ensure quality of translated text segments.
+They are an easy way to do sanity checks and ensure the quality of translated text segments.

-Based on the gathered feedback from you, LingoChecks were updated to handle HTML in text segments and give you more options how failing LingoChecks should be treated.
+Based on the gathered feedback from you, LingoChecks were updated to handle HTML in text segments and give you more options on how failing LingoChecks should be treated.

 Please note that LingoHub's intelligent system even checks for the attributes of the tags.
 Unnecessary HTML tags are the opposite.
 That is when the target text contains HTML tags which aren't in the source text.
 Again the system also checks for attributes.

 Pro tip: Just click on the HTML tags from the source language, so LingoHub copies the whole HTML tag including attributes from the source to the target.

 Text segments with failing LingoChecks that are saved as "Approved" don't show up as failing anymore!
 To again give you full control of the workflow, administrators can specify if a translator can save a text segment as approved when a LingoCheck fails.
-Please note, an administrator can always save a text segment as approved.

 These new settings are available under Project Settings > LingoChecks.